difference between curd and yogurt

 Curd is commonly used in Indian and Pakistani cuisine, where it is often enjoyed as a side dish with meals, as well as used in various dishes like curries, dips, and desserts.
 It has a slightly tangy and sour taste, and is often mistaken for yogurt due to its texture and appearance.

-See also difference between light reaction and dark reaction
+See also difference between grains and seeds

 What is Yogurt?